Olympic Peninsula Road Trip Guide and Map

-Your complete road trip guide to the Olympic Peninsula in Washington state
+Your complete Olympic Peninsula road trip guide in Washington state

 Start your trip with a ferry ride from downtown Seattle (which is located just below the famed Pike Place Market).
 As soon as the ferry leaves the docks, so too will your anxiety after enduring the Seattle traffic.
 As you disembark onto Bainbridge Island, you’ll immediately feel a sense of serenity.
 Tall pine trees and winding scenic roads await.
 Your first destination is the Norwegian town of Poulsbo, where your first stop has to be the world famous (no really, it is) Sluys Bakery for some apple strudel.
 Take a stroll and enjoy the quaint shops and seaside views.
 If it’s lunch or dinner time, check out Mor Mor Bistro, which serves up northwestern cuisine in a lovely setting in the heart of town.

 Next stop on this Olympic Peninsula road trip is to Port Gamble and Sequim